tpximpact/mhclg-oruk/content/adopt/use-cases/how-to-adopt-the-oruk-standard/page.md

 image: '/how-to-adopt-the-oruk-standard.svg'
 ---

 # How to adopt the ORUK standard

-## A quick guide to adopting the Open Referral UK data standard
+A quick guide to adopting the Open Referral UK data standard

+## Adopting ORUK: step by step

 1. Understand the standards - read a [summary of the ORUK data standard]( /about/10-introducing) to understand the core principles and how they can benefit your organisation